Practical kitchen-tested guides for freezing, reheating, substitutions and everyday meals.

 The Ultimate Guide to Grilled Baked Potatoes

 There’s nothing quite like the flavor of grilled baked potatoes.
 The smoky char from the grill combined with the fluffy inside makes them the perfect comfort food for any outdoor gathering.
 Whether you’re hosting a summer barbecue, camping with friends, or just enjoying a quiet family dinner, learning how to cook baked potatoes on the grill is a must-have skill.
+This guide will answer all of those questions and more, while giving you the easiest grilled baked potato recipe you can follow at home.

 Why Make Baked Potatoes on the Grill?